Mandurah Estuary Bridge Duplication

 Existing fishing platform closure

-Main Roads has advised City of Mandurah to close the existing fishing platform for safety reasons, unrelated to the Mandurah Estuary Bridge Duplication Project works.
-Please visit City of Mandurah’s Facebook post for more information.
+The existing fishing platform remains closed for safety reasons, unrelated to the Mandurah Estuary Bridge Duplication Project works.

 Roadworks, Path closures and access impacts